civican/legisinfo/44-1/bills/C-11/bill_text.md

     respecting the registration of broadcasting undertakings with the Commission;

-    respecting the audit or examination of records and books of account of **persons carrying on broadcasting undertakings** by the Commission or persons acting on behalf of the Commission; and
+    respecting the audit or examination of records and books of account of persons carrying on broadcasting undertakings by the Commission or persons acting on behalf of the Commission; and

   **(9)** Paragraph 10(1)(k) of the French version of the Act is replaced by the following:

-    **concernant** toute autre mesure qu'il estime nécessaire à l'exécution de sa mission.
+    concernant toute autre mesure qu'il estime nécessaire à l'exécution de sa mission.

   **(10)** Subsections 10(2) and (3) of the Act are replaced by the following:

     **(1.1)** In making regulations under paragraph (1)(b), the Commission shall consider the following matters:

-      whether Canadians own copyright in relation to a program, control the exploitation of a program and retain a material and equitable portion of its value;
+      whether Canadian producers, including independent producers, have a right or interest in relation to a program, including copyright or any other right or interest, that allows them to control and benefit in a fair and equitable manner from the exploitation of the program;

       whether key creative positions in the production of a program are primarily held by Canadians;

       whether a program furthers Canadian artistic and cultural expression;

-      whether persons carrying on online undertakings or programming undertakings collaborate with independent Canadian producers, with persons carrying on Canadian broadcasting undertakings producing their own programs or with producers associated with Canadian broadcasting undertakings; and
+      **the extent to which** persons carrying on online undertakings or programming undertakings collaborate with independent Canadian producers, with persons carrying on Canadian broadcasting undertakings producing their own programs, with producers associated with Canadian broadcasting undertakings **or with any other person involved in the Canadian program production industry, including Canadian owners of copyright in musical works or in sound recordings made in Canada**; and

       any other matter that may be prescribed by regulation.

     **(1.2)** The Governor in Council may make regulations prescribing matters that the Commission is required to consider under paragraph (1.1)(e).

-    **(2)** A regulation made under **subsection (1)** may be made applicable to all persons **carrying on broadcasting undertakings** or to all persons **carrying on broadcasting undertakings** of **any class established by the Commission in the regulation**.
+    **(2)** A regulation made under subsection (1) may be made applicable to all persons carrying on broadcasting undertakings or to all persons carrying on broadcasting undertakings of any class established by the Commission in the regulation.

-    **(3)** A copy of each regulation that the Commission proposes to make under **subsection (1)** shall be published in the `Canada Gazette` and a reasonable opportunity shall be given to persons **carrying on broadcasting undertakings** and other interested persons to make representations to the Commission with respect to **the regulation**.
+    **(3)** A copy of each regulation that the Commission proposes to make under subsection (1) shall be published in the `Canada Gazette` and a reasonable opportunity shall be given to persons carrying on broadcasting undertakings and other interested persons to make representations to the Commission with respect to the regulation.

 ### Section 12